Kaito Yamada

-Kaito Yamada (山田海斗; born 31 August 2006) is a Japanese professional footballer who plays as a defender for Tacoma Defiance (on loan from Vissel Kobe).
+Kaito Yamada (山田 海斗, Yamada Kaito) is a Japanese professional footballer who plays as a defender for club Vissel Kobe.

 Early life

 Yamada was born on 31 August 2006.
 Born in Hyōgo Prefecture, Japan, he is a native of Hyōgo Prefecture, Japan.

 Club career

 As a youth player, Yamada joined the youth academy of Japanese side Vissel Kobe, where he captained the club's under-18 team.
 Japanese news website Gekisaka wrote in 2024 that he "secured a regular position as a center back last season and played in 21 league games, the most on the team.
 He has grown into a key player in the group that is competing for the championship" while playing for the under-18 team.

 In 2025, he was sent on loan to American side Tacoma Defiance.
 On 8 March 2025, he debuted for the club during a 2–3 away loss to Ventura County FC in the league.